discharges

 Transferring to another hospital

-If you are transferring a patient to another hospital, they still need a Part A, Part B, Discharge Progress Note, and Discharge Summary.
+If you are transferring a patient to another hospital, they still need a Discharge Progress note (Part 1), Discharge instructions (Part 2), Discharge Medication reconciliation and Discharge Summary.
 See the Transfer Policy for further information on how to transfer.